End-to-End Multi-Track Reconstruction using Graph Neural Networks at Belle II: Results

 \subsubsection{Displaced tracks}

-We evaluate the track finding efficiency for displaced tracks using events with dark Higgs decays \darkhiggs with $m_h=[0.5,2.0,4.0]\,\gev$, and using events with single $\kshort$ decays (see \cref{sec_dataset} for details).
+We evaluate the track finding efficiency for displaced tracks using events with dark Higgs decays \darkhiggs with $m_h=[0.5,2.0,4.0]\,\gev$ where the dark Higgs decays uniformly along its flight direction into two charged particles.
+Additionally, we consider events with single \kshort decays, where the distribution of the decay distance of the displaced vertex follows an exponential pattern.
 We do not split the sample into curling and non-curling tracks.
 The track finding efficiencies, and the combined track finding and track fitting efficiency for the \legendre in comparison with the \cat are shown in \cref{fig:eff_displaced}.
 The same information but for track charge efficiencies can be found in \cref{app:displaced_ceff}.
 The performance metrics integrated over the full $p_t$ range as shown in Fig.\,\ref{fig:eff_displaced}, are summarized in \cref{tab:dh_table_efficiencies} and \cref{tab:kshort_finding_efficiencies}.

 The dark Higgs samples exhibit two types of decays: for large dark Higgs masses, decays into two muons occur with relatively large opening angles, resulting in distinct trajectories within the same superlayer.
 In contrast, for small dark Higgs masses, decays feature smaller opening angles, producing partially overlapping tracks.
 Since the lifetime is uniformly distributed in the respective dark Higgs direction, the sample contains many very displaced tracks.
-The \cat shows significantly higher track finding efficiencies before and after track fitting in all detector regions, for all transverse momenta, and for all displacements, while simultaneously featuring the lowest fake and clone rates.
-When evaluated on a signal sample close to the expected \belletwo sensitivity for such a BSM scenario\,\cite{Duerr:2020muu} with a dark Higgs mass $m_h$ =1.5\,\gev and a mixing angle $\sin(\theta)=10^{-4}$, which corresponds to a lifetime of $c\tau=$21.5\,cm in the dark Higgs restframe, the \cat efficiency to reconstruct both tracks in the event is 87.2\% compared to the baseline algorithm with only 44.9\%, with a smaller fake rate of 2.5\% for the \cat and 3.3\% for the \legendre; restricted to tracks that are in the barrel region, the efficiency is 90.0\% for the \cat and 52.2\% for the \legendre.
-The fake rates are 2.1\% for the \cat and 3.0\% for the \legendre.
+The \cat demonstrates significantly higher track-finding efficiencies both before and after track fitting in all detector regions, for all transverse momenta, and for all displacements.
+It also exhibits the lowest fake and clone rates, achieving a combined track-finding and fitting charge efficiency of 85.4\% per track, with a fake rate of 2.5\%, averaged over the full detector acceptance.
+In comparison, the \legendre achieves 52.2\% efficiency and a fake rate of 4.1\%.